LOFOTEN OUTDOOR ROAD TRIP (janUARY)

 This road trip is also organised in other months.
 Snow conditions are the best in the period November to April.
 Northern lights are visible in the period September to April.
 The period of the midnight sun is from the end of May until the end of July.
 The polar night is from the beginning of December until the beginning of January.

-The costs of joining this road trip is 1375 Euro.
+The costs of joining this Lofoten road trip are 1375 Euro.

 NOT INCLUDED AND SHARED COSTS